Urbanus-Kathitu/Wacha_Tucheze/Supervised ML README.md

 The study is meant to predict the number of scores made by both the away team and home teams.

+Dataset

+- The dataset and glossary to use for this project can be found here. https://drive.google.com/file/d/1BYUqaEEnFtAe5lvzJh9lpVpR2MAvERUc/view

-This were the necessary steps taken to perform the Experiment
+These were the necessary steps taken to perform the Experiment

-Load data and preview preliminary characteristics
+- Load data and preview preliminary characteristics

-Read the data
+- Read the data

-Perform Data Cleaning & Merge the data (check for and deal with outliers, anomalies and missing data)
+- Perform Data Cleaning & Merge the data (check for and deal with outliers, anomalies and missing data)

-Petform Exploratory Data Analysis
+- Petform Exploratory Data Analysis

-Implementing the Solution
+- Implementing the Solution

-Challenging the Solution
+- Challenging the Solution

-Follow Up Questions
+- Follow Up Questions